The utopia of the omnipotence of science

 The 19th century was the century of applied science, technology that changed the world like never before.

-When mankind entered that century there were only small beginnings in mechanized industry.
-Agriculture and commerce relied on muscle power, supported by water wheels and windmills.
-Only in England were a few steam engines running.
-In shipping, the sailing ship was nearing the height of its development, and tentative attempts to propel ships with steam seemed futile.
+When mankind entered that century, there were only small initial beginnings of mechanized industry.
+Agriculture and trade depended on muscle power, supported by water wheels and windmills.
+In England in particular, a few steam engines were already running.
+In shipping, the sailing ship was nearing the peak of its development, and tentative attempts to power ships with steam seemed futile.

 Towards the end of the 19th century, the steam engine had prevailed.
 In Europe and North America, the pre-industrial society, based on agriculture and trade, was transformed into an industrial society.
 Progress came unstoppable, and mankind's dream of the "iron angels", who relieve the water carriers and slaves of the grueling backbreaking work, seemed to be fulfilled.